 - Kitchener-Pope v Governing Body of Peacehaven Community School [2019] EWHC 2666 (Admin): Representing the successful Academy Trust in defeating a judicial review claim challenging the decision to convert a school into an academy.

-- Powell v Dacorum BC [2019] EWCA Civ 23: Leading appellate ruling on the context-specific nature of the Public Sector Equality Duty (led by Andy Lane).
+- Powell v Dacorum BC [2019] EWCA Civ 23: Leading appellate ruling on the context-specific nature of the Public Sector Equality Duty (led by Andrew Lane).

 Ruchi is able to advise public body clients at all stages of decision-making, including in relation to equality impact assessments and the proper discharge of its public law duties.

-Ruchi is also frequently instructed by central government departments through the Government Legal Department’s ‘Junior Junior’ scheme.
 She was part of the Cornerstone team advising the Department of Media, Culture and Sport on the implementation of the EU’s General Data Protection Regulation into domestic law.
-She was also part of the legal team for the Royal Borough of Kensington and Chelsea ahead of the public inquiry into the Grenfell tragedy.
+She was also part of the legal team for the Royal Borough of Kensington and Chelsea ahead of the public inquiry into the Grenfell Tower tragedy.

 - NEW BRIEFING – Local authorities post COVID-19.
 All you need to know01 Jul 2020